sussjb99/PUDIS-2.0/README.md

 2. Ensure you have a C++ compiler similar to "Microsoft (R) C/C++ Optimizing Compiler Version 19.50.35730 for x64"
 3. Compile the source code using the compile.bat script
 4. Review `manifest.md` to ensure your compiled binaries match the expected project structure.
-5. Acquire any of the missing required 3rd party executables from their designated sources.
+5. Acquire the missing required 3rd party executables from their designated source locations.

 ---